Everyone knows you should have multiple streams of income.

 Like I mentioned before, millionaires focus their energy on growing the number of income streams they have while managing the streams they have already setup.

-In fact, once an income stream is setup-
+In fact, once an idea has turned into a passive income stream-

 It normally takes very little effort to maintain the revenue stream relative to the time it would take to setup a new one.